 Head Coach & Recruiting Advisor

-Mike Mertz serves as a head coach, college recruiting liaison and is heavily involved in player development.
+Mike Mertz serves as a head coach, college recruiting advisor, and is heavily involved in player development.
 Since 2014, Coach Mertz’s teams have earned 3rd, 17th and 25th finishes at PGF Nationals in California with .667 career winning percentage (13-7 in PGF Premier, 11-5 in PGF Platinum).
 Team highlights also include a 16U undefeated Atlanta Legacy Showcase, 18U Atlanta Legacy 5th place finish (super pool), a 16U Team NJ Summer Showcase Championship, a 6-2 finish at 18U IDT Louisville Slugger in CO, USA Elite Select East Coast 18U Championship, and 2nd place finish (of 44) at 16U USA Preps Best of the Best in Las Vegas.
 In 2017, his 18U team went 47-6-1 on the national stage.

 To date, 100% of Glory Mertz grads have gone on to play softball in college and his 2017-’18 grad class team was the youngest all-commit team — top to bottom — in VA history.
 He attributes this accomplishment to his players and families who fully embrace the process of selflessly striving together and his “Iron Sharpens Iron” team culture.
 In addition, his team GPA is over 3.8 during that span which has allowed many players to earn academic scholarships as part of their packages.
 Excellence in class, and class on the field!